-While this is Coach Manuel's first year with Geneva Track and Field, he is certainly not new to coaching the sport of track and field.
+While this is Coach Manuel's 2nd year with Geneva Track and Field, he is certainly not new to coaching the sport of track and field.
 He has coached track for over 30 years, most of which as head boys' coach at Glenbard North.
-Along with all of his experience, he is still very passionate about the sport and is excited to explore a new coaching role with return back to his roots and help out.
-Coach Kaufman recently graduated from North Central College and is looking to peruse a masters in education as well in the near future.
+Along with all of his experience, he is still very passionate about the sport and is excited to explore a new coaching role with Geneva track and field.